libpd/libpd/README.md

 ### Windows

 libpd on Windows can be built with MinGW which provides the core build requirements: a compiler chain & shell environment.
 It is recommended to use the Msys2 distribution which provides both a Unix command shell and MinGW.
-Download the Msys2 "x86_64" 64 bit installer (or "i686" if you are using 32 bit Windows) from:
+Download the Msys2 64 bit installer for x86_64 or amd64 from:

 <http://www.msys2.org/>

+For 32 bit the latest version can be downloaded from <https://repo.msys2.org/distrib/i686/>, because it has been deprecated by the developers.

 Then install to the default location (C:\msys32 or C:\msys64) and follow the setup/update info on the Msys2 webpage.

-Msys2 provides both 32 and 64 bit MinGW and command shells which are used to compile for 32 or 64 bit, respectively.
-Due to how MinGW is designed, you cannot build a 64 bit libpd with a 32 bit MinGW and vice versa.
+Msys2 provides both MinGW and command shells which are used to compile.
+Due to how MinGW is designed, you can only build a dll for the current installed environment.

 Note: Msys2 development seems to change frequently, so some of the package names below may have changed after this document was written.